Who Is Jimmy Fallon?

 Comedy Albums & Books

 Fallon has released two comedy albums, The Bathroom Wall (2002) and Blow Your Pants Off (2012).
 He has also hosted the MTV Movie Awards, the Emmys and the Golden Globes.

-Additionally, the entertainer has published several books, including I Hate This Place: The Pessimist's Guide to Life (1999), co-written with his mother, and the children's book This Is Baby (2019).
+Additionally, the entertainer has published several books, including I Hate This Place: The Pessimist's Guide to Life (1999), co-written with his mother.
+He's also written several children's books including, Your Baby's First Word Will Be Dada (2015), Everything Is Mama (2017) and This Is Baby (2019).

 Wife & Kids

 Fallon lives in New York City.
 He married Hollywood producer Nancy Juvonen on Necker Island in the Caribbean on December 22, 2007.
 The couple welcomed their first child together in July 2013.
 They named their daughter Winnie Rose.
 Their second daughter, Frances Cole, was born on December 3, 2014.